 The Board is responsible for promoting the long-term success of the Company whilst securing an appropriate degree of protection for policyholders.
 Its objectives are to set the Company's strategic aims, monitor management's performance against those strategic aims, set the Company's risk appetite, ensure the Company is adequately resourced and that effective controls are in place.
-The Board is composed of a mix of an Executive Director and Independent Non-Executive Directors.
+The Board is composed of a mix of an Executive Directors, the CEO and CFO, Non Executive and Independent Non-Executive Directors.
 Any major changes to the Company's business activities must receive Board approval prior to implementation.